 15 SMART Goals Examples for Your Nursing Career

-There might be affiliate links on this page, which means we get a small commission of anything you buy.
+There might be affiliate links on this page, which means we get a small commission of anything you .
 As an Amazon Associate we earn from qualifying purchases.
-Please do your own research before any online purchase.
+Please do your own research before making any online purchase.

 Pursuing a nursing career requires plenty of discipline and effort.
 You have to learn how to care for a sick or injured person and comfort them when they feel at their weakest.